rodyherrera/CodexDrake/README.md

 # Now you must wait for 'Setup.py' to do its thing, try to accept everything it proposes.
 ```
 ### Applying the necessary configurations to the server
-Inside the folder generated after cloning the repository, you have two folders, one called 'Server' and another 'Client', you must access the Server folder where you will find a file called 'Settings.env', which is the environment file that contains configuration that you must apply in case you want to deploy to production.
+Inside the folder generated after cloning the repository, you have two folders, one called 'Server' and another 'Client', you must access the Server folder where you will find a file called '.env', which is the environment file that contains configuration that you must apply in case you want to deploy to production.
 ```bash
 # The mode in which the server is running, you can select "development" or "production" depending on the circumstances.
 NODE_ENV = production